-Models and simulations need to be empirically verified, of course.
-Further, many alternative or complementary adaptive benefits for air sacs will need further verification, e.g., their role in oxygenation management (28), their potential contribution to generating a glottal shock (26), or their role in thorax stabilization during brachiation and singing (30).
-Unfortunately, not much empirical work has followed mechanical modeling studies (31) that dynamically verify the relation between air sac inflation, vocal acoustics, and relation with articulatory states.
-The state of our knowledge is best characterized by Riede (20), who confesses it is not even known whether the air sac can be inflated with the mouth open, which would suggest that false vocal cords have a mechanism to close off so that exhaled air may enter the air sac.

-In sum, there are a lot of primary unknowns about laryngeal air sac mechanics, articulatory states, and vocalization acoustics.
-Studying the dynamic variation of air sacs together with articulation and acoustics will provide novel insights of their possible adaptive functions that relate to acoustic modulation, but possibly also visual signaling (32).
-It promises to better understand the development of singing in the Siamang by allowing to track air sac use and growth, and inter-individual variability therein.
-Further, by accounting for vocal variation attributed to air sac dynamics, we can start to better account for variations in vocal acoustics across species (31, 33, 34).
-Indeed it was suggested that understanding the adaptive functions of air sacs is key to understanding the evolution of vocal-articulatory communication in hominins (35).
-It is currently unknown why the laryngeal air sacs seem to have been lost in Neanderthalis, Heidelbergensis, and humans, but not in Australopethicus (36, 37).
-The evolutionary vestiges of air sacs are still present in humans, as is evident in pathological cases of trumpet players that develop a highly similar laryngeal air cavity (38).
-Fitch concludes on these open issues that “Understanding why we lost air sacs requires a clear understanding of their function” (35) (p.
+In sum, laryngeal air sac mechanics, articulatory states, and vocalization acoustics, feature many key unknowns.
+Studying the dynamic variation of air sacs together with articulation and acoustics will provide novel insights of their possible adaptive functions (41).
+It promises to better understand the development of singing in the siamang by allowing to track air sac use and growth, and inter-individual variability therein.
+Further, by accounting for vocal variation attributed to air sac dynamics, we can start to better account for variations in vocal acoustics across species (22,42–45).
+Indeed it was suggested that understanding the adaptive functions of air sacs is key to understanding the evolution of vocal-articulatory communication in hominins (46).
+It is currently unknown why the laryngeal air sacs seem to have been lost in the genus Homo (47,48).
+The evolutionary vestiges of air sacs are still present in humans, as is evident in pathological cases of trumpet players that develop a highly similar laryngeal air cavity (49).
+Fitch concludes on these open issues that “Understanding why we lost air sacs requires a clear understanding of their function” (46) (p.
 266).

-Currently we lack this functional understanding of air sacs.
-To change this, computer vision methods need to be optimized for elastic tracking.
-Furthermore, data resources need to be available that captures high-quality close-ups of siamang singing and concurrent air sac inflations.
-Multimodal signal processing methods can then be applied to study the relation of vocalization acoustics, articulatory and air sac kinematics.
-In this article, we provide a complete toolkit that fulfills all these requirements to make progress on solving the mystery of the evolution of laryngeal air sacs in apes.
-The large contribution outside of this domain is providing a methodological approach to enable the widespread study of elastic kinematics in animals.
+To gain such understanding we believe I) computer vision methods need to be optimized for elastic tracking, II) audiovisual data of laryngeal air sacs need to become available, and III) multimodal signal processing methods need to then be applied to study the relation of vocalization acoustics, articulatory and air sac kinematics.
+In this article, we provide a complete toolkit that fulfills all these requirements.

-Summary Current toolkit
+Summary of our toolkit